JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 | --postsynapse_in_dataset | Post-synaptic dataset if the input is N5  |

 ## Workflow C: Presynaptic in Volume

 Usage:

     ./synapse_pipeline.nf --pipeline presynaptic_in_volume [arguments]

 This workflow ignores neurons and identifies all presynaptic sites in the given volume.
+However, if a neuron mask is included, it will identify synaptic sites in that neuron.

+This workflow:

+1) detects presynaptic sites using a 3D U-Net convolutional neural network
+2) runs post-processing steps on this result (image closing, watershed segmentation and a size filter)

 ### Required Parameters